-But the truth is, in many ways, regular website backups are the most potent form of protection you have against all the worst things that can happen to your business’ website and data overall.
+Regular website backups are the most potent form of protection you have against all the worst things that can happen to your business’ website and data overall.

 Today, we’ll take a look at a few reasons why we always advise clients to make regular backups of their websites and how those backups can save you a great deal of trouble in the future.

 We test every website redesign and other significant changes by using a backup in a virtual environment.
-While not live on the web, such an environment lets us test a webpage as though it were, seeking out functionality issues and allowing us to make tweaks before taking it live.
+While not live on the web, this environment lets us test a webpage as though it were, seeking out functionality issues and allowing us to make tweaks before taking it live.
 Doing so keeps downtime to an absolute minimum without disrupting your users’ experience.

 Rather than let an innocent mistake cause you to lose business (to say nothing of what you spent on a professional web design), schedule regular backups and save them outside the space your host provides you.
-Should you ever let a payment slip, you can restore the most recent version of your page after opening an account elsewhere.
+Should you ever let a payment slip, you can restore the most recent version of your website after opening an account elsewhere.

 Switching hosts require you to move all of your files from your old host to your new one.
 It can be a time-consuming process, but with backups in place, you’ll have done the difficult work already.
 Rather than manually downloading and centralizing all of your files, you can simply use your backup for the transfer and get your site running again much sooner.